Fidelity Printers and Refiners: Foundation and secret operations (1966)

 After Rhodesia's Unilateral Declaration of Independence by Ian Smith in 1966, the British private banknote printer Bradbury Wilkinson and Company, was ordered by the British government to cease printing currency for the Reserve Bank of Rhodesia as part of sanctions against the Unilateral declaration of independence.

 The Rhodesian government then went on to sign a contract with Giesecke & Devrient, in which the first order of its banknotes was seized by the British secret service as counterfeit notes at Frankfurt Airport en route to Harare (then Salisbury).
 The Reserve Bank of Rhodesia refused to pay Giesecke & Devrient for the seized notes.
 This forced Giesecke & Devrient CEO Siegfried Otto to quickly make arrangements to supply some of his old intaglio and background printing lines.
 At the same time, he sourced brand new Super printing lines for his new customer.
 The equipment was delivered in secrecy to a South African registered proxy company.

 By the time the British secret service realised this, the printing machines had already been shipped across the border from South Africa into Rhodesia and installed at the Bank Chambers, commonly referred to as the Old Reserve Bank Building along Samora Machel Avenue in Harare.
 A few months later, Siegfried Otto sourced and delivered five new printing lines for Rhodesia from Organisation Giori.
 Because Rhodesia was already recognized as a banknote printing country, the British secret service could not interfere with the delivery of the machines.
 This arrangement further strengthened the position of Lousenthal, a Giesecke & Devrient subsidiary, as a banknote paper supplier to Rhodesia.
 A contract was then signed with Lousenthal being the banknote paper supplier to Rhodesia and Zimbabwe after attaining independence.

 Establishment of the company (1978)

-The printing operations were to print banknotes and other high-security government documents in total secrecy in the basement of the old Reserve Bank building.
-In a few years of its establishment, Fidelity Printers, with the help of technical partners in Giesecke & Devrient, Koenig & Bauer then Organisation Giori, SICPA and many others, Fidelity Printers and Refinery achieved recognition as one of the best banknote printing operations in the world producing high quality, secure notes.
+The printing operations were to print banknotes and other high-security government documents in the basement of the old Reserve Bank building.
+In a few years of its establishment, Fidelity Printers, with the help of technical partners in Giesecke & Devrient, Koenig & Bauer then Organisation Giori, SICPA and many others, Fidelity Printers and Refinery achieved recognition as a banknote printing operation producing secure notes.